drhsqlite/pikchr/homepage.md

 source code is released under a [zero-clause BSD license][0BSD].
 After being processed using [Lemon][lemon], the Pikchr source code is a single file of C89 named "`pikchr.c`".
-These features are designed to make Pikchr easy to integrate into other systems.
+These features are designed to make Pikchr [easy to integrate into other systems][integ].

 [0BSD]: https://spdx.org/licenses/0BSD.html
 [lemon]: https://www.sqlite.org/lemon.html
+[integ]: doc/integrate.md